ubuntu-ir/traktor/README.md

 # traktor
-Traktor will autamically install Tor, polipo, dnscrypt-proxy and Tor Browser Launcher in a Arch Linux based distro like Arch Linux, Manjaro,... and configures them as well.
+Traktor will autamically install Tor, polipo, dnscrypt-proxy and Tor Browser Launcher in either a Debian based distro like Ubuntu or an Arch based distro  and configures them as well.

-To do this, just run 'traktor.sh' file in a supported shell like bash and watch for prompts it asks you.
+To do this, just run 'traktor_main.sh' file in a supported shell like bash and watch for prompts it asks you.

 ## Note
 Do NOT expect anonymity using this method.
 Polipo is an http proxy and can leak data.
 If you need anonymity or strong privacy, manually run torbrowser-launcher after installing traktor and use it.

 ## Install
-    wget https://github.com/AmirrezaFiroozi/traktor/archive/master.zip -O traktor.zip
+    wget https://github.com/ubuntu-ir/traktor/archive/master.zip -O traktor.zip
     unzip traktor.zip && cd traktor-master
     ./traktor.sh